 NOW THE MOTOCONCEPTS TEAM HAS BECOME A MODEL OF RESPECTABILITY.
 Thank you for saying that.
 I appreciate that.
 Our team has worked so hard over the years, and every year we have gotten a little better and a little closer to the target.
 With Justin Brayton’s results at the 2018 Daytona Supercross, we have legitimized ourselves as one of the strongest teams in the paddock.

 JUSTIN BRAYTON SAID THAT HE WAS VERY GRATEFUL FOR YOUR EFFORT.
 To be honest, it comes very easy.
 Compared to what I had to do for Mike Alessi, which was wake up at 4 a.m., prep the track, have the bike ready, go to the gym with him, and spend 14-hour days, helping a Pro rider like Justin Brayton is easy by comparison.

 HAS YOUR RELATIONSHIP WITH MIKE CHANGED NOW THAT HE’S NOT ON A TEAM RUN BY YOU?
-Mike is on his own and riding for the Kawasaki Team in Canada.
-He talks to me four or five times a week for guidance, but am I going to Canada this year?
-No.
+Mike is on his own, but he talks to me four or five times a week for guidance.

 DID YOU SEE WHERE THE FATHER OF MIKE’S ARCHRIVAL JOSH GRANT SAID, “TONY WAS ONLY DOING THE BEST FOR HIS SONS”?
 I am sure that Mike Grant feels exactly the same way that I do as a father of a rider who has the potential to become a champion.
 You have to believe your son is the guy who is going to succeed, to win races, and believe that enough to do whatever it takes to help him.
 That’s what a parent is supposed to do.